Climate Change Action Using AI

 According to the Forbes article, several emerging AI start-ups help companies decarbonise or reach their net-zero carbon goals.
-These AI businesses offers services that range from providing climate insurance coverage, carbon offsets and accounting, providing climate intelligence to guide investments and resilience-building projects, help electric grids efficiency to reduce emissions, support the agriculture sector reduce their GHG, and help mitigate the risk of fires and bolster firefighting efforts.
+These AI businesses offer services that range from providing climate insurance coverage, carbon offsets, and accounting to providing climate intelligence to guide investments and resilience-building projects, helping electric grids’ efficiency reduce emissions, supporting the agriculture sector in reducing its GHGs, and helping mitigate the risk of fires and bolster firefighting efforts.

-Companies have begun to adopt practices to reduce their carbon footprint, asset managers have made climate change a crucial part of their investment decisions.
-In contrast, Government banks have taken policy actions that included climate change as a systematic risk.
+Companies have begun adopting practices to reduce their carbon footprint, and asset managers have made climate change a crucial part of their investment decisions.
+In contrast, Government banks have taken policy actions that include climate change as a systematic risk.

 This transformation has opened a flow of capital towards climate initiatives.
-Climate change has become a pressing matter globally as well as a business opportunity.
+Climate change has become a pressing matter globally and a business opportunity.

 According to the article, “The paper offers up 13 areas where machine learning can be deployed, including energy production, CO2 removal, education, solar geoengineering, and finance.
 Within these fields, the possibilities include more energy-efficient buildings, creating new low-carbon materials, better monitoring of deforestation, and greener transportation.”

-AI is not a silver bullet, says David Rolnick, one of the paper’s authors, but it brings new insights to the climate change problem.
+David Rolnick, one of the paper’s authors, says AI is not a silver bullet, but it can provide new insights into the climate change problem.

 There are three ways machine learning can help tackle climate change:

-- provide better climate prediction from improving prediction of extreme events to unlocking insights from the massive amounts of complex climate simulations generated by climate models,
+1. Provide better climate prediction by improving the prediction of extreme events to unlock insights from the massive amounts of complex climate simulations generated by climate models.

 To read the entire report, click the link: